MESH-Model/MESH_Project_Saint_John_River_Basin/ReadMe.md

 ## Data

 ### Raw
 - Include raw data files here.
-It is best to change the permissions to "Read Only".

 ### Processed
 - Includes processed driving data, spatial data, and validation data (ex. streamflow).

 #### Driving
-- *Processed driving data used in the model*
+- Processed driving data used in the model
-- *Scripts used to generate the files should be included in the "Code" folder*
+- Scripts used to generate the files is included in the "Code" folder

 #### Spatial
-- *Ex.
-GIS files, Green Kenue files*
+- Ex.
+GIS files, Green Kenue files, DEM, Soil, landcover and bedrock data

 #### Validation
-- *ex. streamflow*
+- Streamflow data

 ## Model
-- *The ReadMe files should give an overview of the modelling methodology, as well as the differences between scenarios/runs*
+- The ReadMe files gives an overview of the modelling methodology, as well as the differences between model runs
-- *Include model notes in this main "Model" folder, as available*

 ### Justification
-- *Include files related to scenario configuration choice, parameter selection, initial conditions, etc.*
+- Include files related to scenario configuration choice, parameter selection, initial conditions, etc.

 ### MESH_Code
-- *Holds the MESH code used for running the mode; use a new folder for each version (include the version as a suffix)*
+- MESH code used for running the model
-- *If any modification of the code were made, or more than one version was used, include a text file listing the MESH code versions, the main differences and reason for use, and details of the modifications*

 ### Ostrich
-- *This folder contains a copy of the Ostrich program (uncompiled); be sure to put the compiled file in .gitignore*
+- This folder contains a copy of the Ostrich program (uncompiled)

 ### ConfigurationX*
 *1 folder for each configuration, each with input and output sub-folders*